Ä¢¹½ÊÓÆµ

 Atwood is a very small city located in the state of Kansas.
 With a population of 1,242 people and just one neighborhood, Atwood is the 217th largest community in Kansas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Atwood is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Atwood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Atwood is a city of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Atwood who work in office and administrative support (11.68%), management occupations (11.13%), and healthcare (10.99%).

 Also of interest is that Atwood has more people living here who work in computers and math than 95% of the places in the US.